Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 Evidence-Backed Choices

-• Whey Protein—convenient protein source when whole‑food isn’t possible.
+• Whey Protein — convenient protein when whole food isn’t possible.

 Safe Weight Management & Cutting for Boxers

-• Schedule mock weigh‑ins to test your protocol.
+• Schedule mock weigh-ins to rehearse your strategy.

 Boxing Nutrition & Recovery FAQ